Chaser324/XCOM2-GotchaAgain/GotchaAgain/GotchaAgain/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------
 All settings can be changed in-game via Mod Config Menu.
 This requires the Mod Config Menu mod to be installed, which can be found on the workshop at http://steamcommunity.com/sharedfiles/filedetails/?id=667104300.
-If Mod Config Menu is not installed, the settings can be changed from XComGotchaAgainDefaultSettings.ini, where you can change the following:
+If Mod Config Menu is not installed, the settings can be changed from XComWOTCGotchaAgainDefaultSettings.ini, where you can change the following:

 bShowSquadsightHackingIndicator: Enable/disable showing the hacking-indicator for units that are hackable or damagable